DripEmail/slate/source/includes/js/_campaign_subscriptions.md

 );
 ```

-This method will add a subscriber directly to campaign.
-If you would like to add a subscriber to your account without subscribing them to a campaign, use an <a href="#identifying-visitors">identify call</a> instead.
+This method will add a subscriber directly to an Email Series Campaign.
+If you would like to add a subscriber to your account without subscribing them to an Email Series Campaign, use an <a href="#identifying-visitors">identify call</a> instead.

 ### Arguments